 The anxiety got so bad that by high school, I preferred to eat alone in the other room.
 Like with all anxiety, I preferred to run away from all possible danger.

-However, my intense fear of watching someone choke to death became reality the other day.
+However, my intense fear of watching someone choke to death became a reality the other day.

 My dad almost passed away.
-Not once, but twice in less that 5 minutes.
+Not once, but twice in less than 5 minutes.

 My dad has been suffering from alcoholism for years.
 This means that he continuously isolates himself in his bedroom.
 If he’s not at work, he’s in his room.
 Every night, he goes upstairs to eat his dinner.
 Alone.

 Hearing my dad cough upstairs isn’t something new.
 Me and my sister always hear him coughing on his food while he eats.

 But something in my gut was telling me that this coughing was different.
 It sounded very forced and urgent.

 Because of my intense anxiety, I asked my sister to come check on him with me.
 She was seconds from walking out the door on her way to work.
 Thinking if she left just a couple seconds earlier, I probably wouldn’t have checked on my dad.
 He’d probably be dead.